Synapse

 0.5

-array.
-Add or remove hooks by using the native array methods such aspush
+- Method addHooksandclearHookshave been removed in favor of exposing the rawSynapse.hooksarray.
+Add or remove hooks by using the native array methods such aspushandshift.

 This will reduce the number of objects initialized.
 The passed in object will receive